gavinlyonsrepo/ERM19264_UC1609_RPI/README.md

 9 pins , Vcc and GND, anode and cathode for the backlight LED and an SPI interface.
 The backlight control is left up to user , connect to 3.3V thru a resistor.
-If using Hardware SPI two of  pins will be tied to the SPI CLK and MOSI lines if using software SPI you should be able use any GPIO you want for all five pins.
-Datasheets are in the extras folder.
+If using Hardware SPI 3 pins will be tied to the SPI CEO, CLK and MOSI lines. if using software SPI you should be able use any GPIO you want for all five pins.
+Datasheets URLS are in the extras folder.

 There are 3 different colours in range, Parts used purchased from [ebay](https://www.ebay.ie/itm/2-inch-White-192x64-Graphic-LCD-Display-Module-UC1609-SPI-for-Arduino/293617684779?hash=item445cfa512b:g:10MAAOSwYV9e6xsi)